The Terror of Voice

 In the end, there’s one more terrifying thing about writing with voice: it’s unlikely that you’ll see a huge change without lots of practice.
 And that means lots of writing.
 And that means time.
 Which you might not have.

 So I’m closing with a word of moderation.
 To see a change in your writing voice in just a short semester, you’ll need to think about voice in every piece of writing you do.
 Shooting off a quick Blackboard forum response?
 Try using a rhetorical figure.
 Confirming a meeting time with a friend over text message?
-Try to surprise her with an unexpected phrase.
+Try to surprise them with an unexpected phrase.
 Writing an in-class essay?
 Read it over slowly in your head, paying careful attention to how it would sound if you read it out loud.
 (Or, if your teacher lets you, just read it out loud there in the classroom.
 This is unlikely.)
 Writing an essay draft that feels like busy-work?
 Play around with how you might perfectly punctuate some informal language (and don’t be afraid to ask your teacher if you did it correctly).

 Even though a YouTube search for “voice in writing” will give you lots of good advice—including one devastatingly cute video of young kids baking brownies while the “Word Chef” talks about what makes for a strong voice in a book about a cockroach (teachertubewriting)—there really is no substitute for practice.
 Thinking about writing is never, ever the same as practicing writing.